 In an effort to arm you with the business case you’ll need to persuade decision-makers—particularly CFOs—that customer data operations are a smart investment, we’ve developed a short list to drive the point home.
 Here’s a quick overview of what customer data ops can do:

-- Boost team productivity.
 As discussed above, many enterprises turn to manual data transcription to transfer communications data captured in email, calendars, and contacts to their CRM.
 In addition to the customer history perils that come with transcription errors, omissions, and duplications, this practice consumes lots of end-user time that would be better spent on other tasks—including customer engagement.

 In business, time really is money.
 And when an enterprise deploys a proven customer data ops solution, it can reclaim and redirect time previously spent on data transcription.
 For example, in a commissioned study conducted by Forrester Consulting on behalf of Riva, a composite organization (based on interviews with four current Riva customers)—demonstrated annual savings of 41,400 hours per year on a 750-seat deployment—and a $3.4M productivity-driven profit increase over three years.

-- Support and inform efforts to personalize customer service.
 One of the more profound benefits of customer data operations is its potential to provide end-users with a single source of comprehensive, trustworthy customer history data.
 As a result, end-users can personalize customer engagements—a particularly high-priority goal for FINS seeking to improve customer experience and retention.

 In industries where customer expectations for personalized service continue to grow, the benefits of true customer 360 are clear.
 Customer-facing teams are better positioned to act less as salespeople and more as valued advisors whose recommendations specifically address their current needs—and offer guidance to anticipate and plan for the future.